V2dha/NOvid-20/README.md

   <p align="center">
   One solution to all Covid-19 Queries
   <br/>
-  An online doctor and a health assistant, whenever and wherever you need.
+  An online doctor and a health assistant, whenever and wherever you need
   <br />
-  A solution to foretell the likelihood of being in vicinity of COVID-19 using ML and AI.
+  A solution to foretell the likelihood of being in vicinity of COVID-19 using ML and AI
   <br />
   <br />
   </p>